Dual Diagnosis Treatment Goldsboro, NC

 Restoration Family Service Inc - 17.0 miles from Goldsboro, NC

-Restoration Family Service Inc is a dual-diagnosis treatment center in Smithfield, NC that offers treatment services for mental health and substance use disorders that include dependent personality disorder as well as antisocial personality disorder.
+Restoration Family Service Inc is a dual-diagnosis treatment center in Smithfield, NC that offers treatment for mental health and substance abuse disorders that include phobias as well as eating disorders.

 Address: 714 Wilkins Street, Smithfield, NC 27577 in Johnston County